Geo’s book, Brothers of the Cloth, a true account of special mission unit soldiers, is now available for pre-order. You can purchase it here.

 The ejector should not be confused with the extractor.
 The extractor hooks the base of the brass cartridge casing and pulls it out of the chamber toward the rear of the carrier where the ejector is.
 The extractor is a moving part that acts on the brass casing.
 The ejector is a static part that the brass casing acts upon to knock itself out of the upper receiver.
 Both the extractor and the ejector work in tandem in an active-passive role to rid the pistol of spent brass casings.

 Yea, though I am put most squarely in mind of not one but two (at least?)
 1911s that were inadvertently submitted to an impromptu drop test from a UH-60 Blackhawk helicopter on the very same air assault mission.
-It was our revered Alpha Sabre Squadron assault team which somehow lost control of two 1911s as the helo flared for landing.
+It was our revered Alpha Sabre Squadron assault team that somehow lost control of two 1911s as the helo flared for landing.
 Both pistols were recovered with no damage other than to the egos of the involved by way of a commemorative cartoon from yours truly, the squadron cartoonist.

 Ok, I must confess that in fact, A-Team was fast-roping onto their objective with Simulations pistols that fire a paint slug but only come with conversion kits for 9mm pistols — no conversion kits for M-1911s.
 The team put their pistols in their 1911 holsters and grabbed the fast ropes at approximately 60 feet above the ground.
 The 1911 is a bigger and fatter pistol by profile, and the 9-mms were loose in the sloppy-fitting holsters.
 Several pistols fell out and made the plunge to the ground.